Gamaroff/common-blockchain/README.md

 ]
 ```

-If any block id is badly formatted, an `Error` must be returned with the message: `{{blockId}} is not a valid 256-bit big-endian hash`
+If any block id is badly formatted, an `Error` must be returned with the message: `{{blockId}} is not a valid 256-bit hash`.
-If any block id is unknown, an `Error` must be returned with the message: `Unknown blockId: {{blockId}}, it may have been orphaned`
+If any block id is unknown, an `Error` must be returned with the message: `Unknown blockId: {{blockId}}`.

 #### Blocks.Latest

-Returns the tip of the nodes best-chain
+Returns the tips block id for the local best-chain.

 Subjective to the node.